carbonblack/cbfeeds/README.md

 ## Performance ramifications of "query" IOC reports

-Queries IOCs impose a much higher performance cost on the Carbon Black Enterprise Server than md5, dns, and ip IOCs.
+Queries IOCs impose a much higher performance cost on the CB Response Server than md5, dns, and ip IOCs.
 Furthermore, the relative costs of queries can very signficantly.
 As a general rule, 'events' queries are more expensive than 'modules' queries.
-The use of wildcards, long paths, or multiple terms is also expensive.
+The use of wildcards, long paths, joined seearches, or multiple terms are also expensive.

 It is recommended that feed developers take care in constructing query IOCs and test against representative server prior to deploying in production.

 ## Feed Synchronization

-The Carbon Black server periodically synchronizes enabled feeds.
+The CB Response server periodically synchronizes enabled feeds.
 There are two types of feed synchronization:

 * Incremental
 * Full